SMB Shares Screens

 To return to the Share screen, click Shares on the main navigation panel or Sharing on the breadcrumb at the top of the screen.

-The two SMB share configuration screens, Add SMB and Edit SMB, display the same setting options.
-The Create Dataset option does not show on the Edit SMB screen, but you can change to another existing dataset on the system.
+The two SMB share configuration screens, Add SMB and Edit SMB, display the same SMB share setting options.
+The Create Dataset option only shows on the Add SMB screen, but you can change it to another existing dataset on the system.

-Click Save to create the share (or save an existing one) and add it to the Windows (SMB) Shares widget and Sharing SMB details screen.
+Save creates the share (or saves an existing one) and adds it to the Windows (SMB) Shares widget and the table on the Sharing > SMB screen.

-The Basic Options settings in this section also display in the Advanced Options.
+The Basic Options settings also show on the Advanced Options screen.

 Setting | Description |